This website is owned and run by the Mental Health Ireland

 Links to Other Websites and Services

-We use a third party provider, Mailchimp, to deliver our monthly e-newsletter.
-We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
+We use a third-party provider, MailChimp, to deliver our newsletter.
+We gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see MailChimp’s privacy notice.
 You can unsubscribe to general mailings at any time of the day or night by clicking the unsubscribe link at the bottom of any of our emails.

 What are cookies